Matthew Fitzpatrick shoots 6-under 64 to take Memphis lead

 MEMPHIS, Tenn.
+(AP) — Matthew Fitzpatrick is playing at TPC Southwind for the first time in his young career, and the 24-year-old Englishman has found a course that fits him very, very well.

-(AP) — Matthew Fitzpatrick shot a 6-under 64 on Friday in the FedEx St. Jude Invitational to take a two-stroke lead into the weekend at the World Golf Championships event.
+Fitzpatrick shot a 6-under 64 on Friday in the FedEx St. Jude Invitational to take a two-stroke lead into the weekend at the World Golf Championships event.

-The 24-year-old Englishman birdied the first four holes and finished with seven birdies and a bogey.
-He took the lead with his fifth birdie and added two more on the back nine to finish at 9-under 131 at TPC Southwind.
+He birdied the first four holes and finished with seven birdies and a bogey.
+He took the lead with his fifth birdie and added two more on the back nine to finish at 9-under 131.

+“The golf course probably suits me more than most,” Fitzpatrick said.
+“If you miss a fairway, you don’t know how it’s going to come out of the rough so that makes it tougher.
+If I can just keep hitting fairways and greens, then give yourself a lot of chances.
+And … the greens are so pure.
+Hopefully, from there just keep doing what I’m doing really.”

 Top-ranked Brooks Koepka had a 67 to match 2018 FedEx Cup champ Justin Rose (68), Bubba Watson (70), Ian Poulter (69), Webb Simpson (66), and Alex Noren (69) at 5 under.